Edumynt/edumynt.in/src/content/courses/literature/indian-writers/jayant-mahapatra/6_Practice_MCQs.md

     b) Moral compromises it can entail
     </details>

-**41. Jayant Mahapatra was born in which year?**
+**41. Jayant Mahapatra earned his Master's degree in Physics from:**
-    a) 1918
+    a) Utkal University
-    b) 1928
+    b) Patna University
-    c) 1938
+    c) Delhi University
-    d) 1948
+    d) Calcutta University
     <details>
     <summary>Answer</summary>
-    b) 1928
+    b) Patna University
     </details>

-**42. The poem *Relationship* explores the intricate connections between the individual, history, memory, and the ancient landscape of:**
+**42. The Konark Sun Temple is a central metaphor in which of Mahapatra's works?**
-    a) Bengal
+    a) "Dawn at Puri"
-    b) Kerala
+    b) "Hunger"
-    c) Odisha
+    c) *Relationship*
-    d) Punjab
+    d) *A Rain of Rites*
     <details>
     <summary>Answer</summary>
-    c) Odisha
+    c) *Relationship*
     </details>

-**43. In "Dawn at Puri," the "dark, endless, and deep" interior of the temple suggests a sense of:**
+**43. The poem "Dawn at Puri" contrasts the spiritual significance of the place with the harsh realities of:**
-    a) Clarity
+    a) Political unrest
-    b) Mystery
+    b) Human suffering and decay
-    c) Openness
+    c) Economic prosperity
-    d) Transparency
+    d) Social harmony
     <details>
     <summary>Answer</summary>
-    b) Mystery
+    b) Human suffering and decay
     </details>

-**44. The poem "Hunger" is a poignant and unsettling exploration of the desperate measures individuals, particularly women, are forced to take to survive in the face of:**
+**44. The poem "Hunger" is a poignant and unsettling exploration of the desperate measures individuals are forced to take to survive in the face of:**
     a) Political persecution
     b) Extreme hunger
     c) Religious conflict